bitnami/charts/bitnami/kiam/README.md

 # kiam

-[kiam](https://www.kiam.org) is a high performance Java-based identity and access management solution.
-It lets developers add an authentication layer to their applications with minimum effort.
+[kiam](https://github.com/uswitch/kiam) is a Kubernetes agent that allows to associate IAM roles to pods.

 ## TL;DR